...

 The owner and author of Colorado Saram models the Colorado flag trucker hat and Colorado flag hoodie that are available in the Colorado Saram store.

-While Gangwon-Do is best known for its ski resorts, it also provides incredible trekking and camping opportunities throughout the year.
+While Gangwon-do is best known for skiing, it also offers incredible trekking and camping opportunities throughout the year.

-In this guide, I’ll share my experiences with dog-friendly trekking at Pure Sheep Ranch and Daegwallyeong Han Neul Sky Ranch—two beautiful spots that showcase the region’s stunning natural beauty, whether blanketed in snow or bursting with summer greenery.
+In this guide, I’ll share my experiences with dog-friendly trekking at Pure Sheep Ranch and Han Neul Sky Ranch—two stunning locations that showcase Daegwallyeong’s beauty, whether covered in snow or bursting with summer greenery.

 Posing with my border collie at the Soon Su Sheep Ranch in winter.